 Some points related to the solution of linear equations in two variables:

-1. Solution can be determined by the assumption method, and according to this method value of one variable is assumed, and this variable is replaced with this value and proceed to find the solution for the other variable.
+1. Solution can be determined by the assumption method, and according to this method value of one variable is assumed, and this variable is replaced with this value and proceed to find the solution for the other variable is found.

 2. There are many possible solutions for the same linear equation in two variables.